Tag Archives: Life

 Still, Arbeitslosengeld helped me cover my rent and necessities while I regrouped and planned my next steps.
 For anyone going through a similar situation, I highly recommend contacting the Agentur für Arbeit right away (it must happen within the first three working days following the layoff)—it’s a crucial step in moving forward.

-Seeking distractions
+Seeking distractions while unemployed

 During the summer 2023, I sought distractions wherever I could.
 I enjoyed what Berlin had to offer: spending a few weekends at Berghain, attending the Fusion Festival, or just getting lost in the city’s vibrant culture.
 It was a much-needed escape from the daily grind of rejection emails and fruitless interviews.